 People say, “Talk to your teenager about the dangers of smoking!”
 Okay, that’s good advice, but frankly, teens today are well aware of those dangers.
 If your teen is thinking about smoking, or is already a smoker, it’s time to bring that conversation into the 21st century and include talking about realistic alternatives.

 Remember, teens will often do what they want to do, and they would rather have your approval rather than your condemnation.

 If you do decide to allow your teen to vape, know that not all e-cigarettes and e-liquids are alike.
 Some are actually less complicated and safer to use than others.

-The legal age to buy vaping products is 18.
-If your child is of age, recommend they buy products (especially e-liquids) on-line from companies that adhere to strict safety standards.
-Those businesses that are completely transparent and are prepared to meet government regulations are V2, Vaporfi and Halo Cigs to name a few.
+The legal age to buy vaping products is 21 in most states.
+That means you will have to purchase products for them.
+I recommend to always buy products (especially e-liquids) on-line from companies that adhere to strict safety standards.
+Those businesses that are completely transparent and are prepared to meet government regulations are Vaporfi, and Kind Juice to name a few.

-Permitting your teen to vape is a big decision, but if your child choses to smoke, many agree it’s a sensible one.
+Permitting your teen to vape is a big decision, but if your child chooses to smoke, many agree it’s a sensible one.

 If you have a question or would like to share your experience or thoughts about teen vaping, please join the conversation by commenting.